-Companion Dog title programs meet serious obedience standards as set by the American Kennel Club and for the 30th consecutive year the House of Hoytt remains the leader* in this advanced area of canine education.
+Companion Dog title programs meet serious obedience standards set by the American Kennel Club.
+For 30th consecutive years, the House of Hoytt remains the leader* in this advanced area of canine education.
 As incredible as this claim sounds, a research fee of around $200.00 will provide a list (computer generated) of the Hoytt Dobes who have achieved a title since 1980.

-Out of the ten's of thousands of privately bred Dobes registered with the AKC each year, it is the Hoytt Dobe both our personal Dobes and client owned, trained and shown who helped us reach the DPCA TOP 20 list (eleven times in the last ten years and in 2012 four owner trained and shown make the list).
+Out of the ten's of thousands of privately bred Dobes registered with the AKC each year, it is the Hoytt Dobe, both our personal Dobes, and client owned Dobes, trained and shown, who helped us reach the DPCA TOP 20 list (eleven times in the last ten years and in 2012 four owner trained and shown make the list).

-These folks will have almost as long as they want up about a year from their new kids birth.
+These folks will have almost as long as they want, up to about a year from their new kids birth.
 A time payment plan without a monthly commitment or interest charge - just have the kid paid for two months before the graduation.

 To earn a CD, the dog must score at least 170 out of a possible 200 points, must get at least half the points awarded for each exercise, and must do so under three separate judges at three separate shows.
 Each qualifying score is called a leg, so three legs equals a title.